TERRA TOYS

 The Persona

-“User needs a quick way to easily find a gift online and have an efficient checkout process to save time”
+“Users need a quick and simple way to find a gift online and an efficient checkout process that saves time”.

 User Flows

-Alice wants to find a gift toy for her 8-year-old son who loves music
+Alice navigates the site to find a birthday gift for her 8‑year‑old son, who loves music.

 Low-fi Wireframes